 Marketing promotions on company websites are accompanied with clickwrap agreements that collect data such as email addresses that can later be used in mailing lists.

 Components of Good Clickwrap

-When you are writing a clickwrap agreement, there are some components that you have to include.
+When you are writing a clickwrap agreement, there are some components that you have to include, such as the opportunity for users to give affirmative consent.
 You have to ensure that you get these things right as small mistakes can turn into costly lawsuits.

 A clickwrap agreement must provide users with the option to give affirmative and active consent.
 It should be something as direct as saying "I agree."
 The user must not be allowed to continue without having done so.